walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 1. Create a dataset from scratch, using a duckduckgo image search.
 2. Train a train a computer vision model using [fastai](https://www.fast.ai/).
 3. Build a magic mirror app using [Gradio](https://www.gradio.app/).
-4. Deploy the magic mirror for free on [HuggingFace](https://huggingface.co/).
+4. Deploy the magic mirror for free on [Hugging Face](https://huggingface.co/).

-If you want to follow along, you can find the complete code in the Github repository [Tales-of-1001-Data](https://github.com/walkenho/tales-of-1001-data/tree/master/the-story-of-the-ugly-duckling).
+If you want to follow along, you can find the complete code in the [GitHub repository Tales-of-1001-Data](https://github.com/walkenho/tales-of-1001-data/tree/master/the-story-of-the-ugly-duckling).
 If you want to try out the app, find it deployed on my [ugly-duckling-magic-mirror Hugging Face space](https://huggingface.co/spaces/walkenho/ugly-duckling-magic-mirror).

 So let's get started to help the duckling answer the magical question...